A year that would go down in history.

 In 2017, Grandad was awarded the Legion d’Honneur, the highest French order of merit for military/civil merits, established in 1802 by Napoleon Bonaparte.

-Me and my mum are planning to cycle the D-Day beaches and then the route from Sword Beach to the Seine, taking the route the 12th Devons did, or as close to it, as we will have to do it all in a bank holiday weekend, ferries and all!
+To cycle the D-Day beaches and then the route from Sword Beach to the Seine, taking the route the 12th Devons did, or as close to it, before looping back and finishing at the beaches 6th June 2019 for D-Day 75.

 A fitting tribute, I hope.